 Santa and Mrs. Claus Take the Train in Texas

 Part of little Grapevine’s annual “Christmas Capital of Texas” festivities, the locally restored Grapevine Vintage Railroad gets dressed up for special trips to the North Pole.
 While families crowd the decorated Victorian rail coaches, Mrs. Claus boards the train and presents each child a “We Believe” silver Santa bell.
 Once at the North Pole, you can enter Santa’s workshop, meet him, have hot chocolate and get some one-on-one time with Santa for family photos.
-The North Pole Express departs from the historic railroad station in Grapvevine several times daily between Thanksgiving and Christmas; tickets are $25 for ages 13 months and older.
+The North Pole Express departs from the historic railroad station in Grapvevine — don’t miss the huge gingerbread house that is part of North Pole Neighborhood, which opens November 28 through Christmas.
+Trains run weekends in December and daily the week prior to Christmas.

 Santa Talks with Kids on the Spectrum